 We had an equally long walk, if not longer, back into the city where we headed to The Old Chocolate House to eat.
 There is almost always a line but it is definitely worth it!
 They have fantastic Belgian waffles (of course) and the best hot chocolate!
 It was a very satisfying end to our long day walking all over Brugge.
 Before heading back to the train station we took one last walk through the center of the city to see all of the Christmas lights at night which was definitely a good idea because they were so charming.

 When we arrived back at the train station we did the Disney ice sculpture exhibit which was so cool and literally freezing.
 It was twenty-one degrees Fahrenheit inside, but so worth it to see so many awesome ice sculptures!
 There was so much detail in each one and there were also so many, it was incredible!
 It was such a great thing to just happen upon and I really enjoyed it even though it required being colder than I had been outside which I didn’t know would be possible.

 After finishing at Disney we took an hour-long train to Brussels and then took the tram from Brussels Centraal to our hotel for the next two nights, ibis Styles Hotel Centre Stephanie.
 We were both exhausted and so excited to see our great room!
 It was giant with a cosy bed as well as a great fold out extra bed.
 We had a giant balcony with an amazing view of the city as well!
 I cannot thank ibis Styles Hotel Centre Stephanie enough for sponsoring this night of my trip and helping to make for an incredible stay in the heart of Brussels.
 It was a very long day, but I’m really excited to get some sleep and explore Brussels for the first time tomorrow!

-For more information on Iceland click here to read my guide.
+For more information on Belgium click here to read my guide.

-To learn more about Old Charm Reykjavik Apartments click here.
+To learn more about ibis Styles Brussels Centre Stephanie click here.